By

 One of the first lessons I learned was the importance of giving Hannah the time and space she needed.
 Initially, I mistook her desire for solitude as disinterest in our relationship.
 Over time, I realized that the moments she spent alone recharged her and made our time together special.
 I also learned not to take it personally when she chose to tackle problems on her own - something I once thought partners should always do together.
 It wasn’t a reflection of her feelings towards me - rather, it was just Hannah being Hannah.

-Waffle shared journal.
+Open and honest communication has been hard but it’s something we are working on every day with the help of the Waffle shared journal.
 It’s a shared app where we can disclose our thoughts and feelings freely with each other and it has been a game changer in helping us build intimacy.
 Transparency helps me understand her and provides the reassurance she needs that I’m in this relationship by choice.

 Trust didn’t develop overnight.
 It built up through consistently showing up for her, respecting her boundaries, and proving my reliability time and again.
 And throughout our time together, I've made a conscious effort to respect and accept her choices, even when they're hard to understand.

 This relationship has taught me that loving someone with hyper independence doesn’t mean changing them but accepting who they are and showing her in small ways every day that she can depend on me to be in her life.
-It’s about finding balance, respecting her need for independence while still working to
+It’s about finding balance, respecting her need for independence while still working to build intimacy.
+Our relationship is unique but we are developing a special connection in ways I never expected.

 **Here are some incredible prompts to use in your Waffle journal to help you and your partner build intimacy.